mongoose1130/tigris-http/README.md

 ## dev-note
 This project is just for concept comprehension of the API calls.
-In a production environment you would want to change all the "get" methods to "post" to keep data hidden.
+In a production environment you would want to change all the "get" methods to "post" to keep data hidden, as well as implement a way to refresh the auth token.
 Perhaps at some point I will craft a decent front-end for it 😅